 Last night as the returns were increasingly looking dire, I decided to go to sleep.
 I woke up with the news of the Trump victory.
 The first thing I saw that morning was a book that I happened to have by my bedside, Worlds of Wonder, Days of Judgment: Popular Religious Belief in Early New England, by David D. Hall.
 Hall’s work is an examination of the effects of Puritan theology in the cultural imaginary of the North American colonists of the 17th century, a world where, as he describes “had not one but several meanings”, mostly comprised within the possibility (but not guarantee) of salvation and the fear of punishment (on the Day of Judgement) which in turn led to a myriad forms of superstition and belief in the supernatural (thus the “worlds of wonder”).

 It is a cliché to think of the United States as a Puritanical society, yet many of the aspects of that historical legacy (work ethic, notions of community, and more) often ring true in helping us to understand the cultural characteristics of life in this country.
 The cult of Trumpism could be seen as a 21st century version of that religious tradition, in various respects, such as the fact that it has given a cultural identity and sense of community to millions of people.
-Contrary to how it is perceived from the outside, and as it has been observed by several of those who have been part of it, Trumpism from the inside is not only about hate as the one sees in rallies, but it is also some kind of joyful and fun celebration for those within the cult.
+Contrary to how it is perceived from the outside, and as it has been observed by several of those who have been part of it, Trumpism from the inside is not only about hate as the one seen in rallies, but it is also some kind of joyful and fun celebration for those within the cult.
 At the same time, the cult has successfully sold a reading of nationalism that is predicated on the demonization and promise of total destruction of whoever does not conform to the beliefs or preferences of the leader: primarily, those who support abortion and reproductive rights, LGBTQ rights, immigrant rights and racial equity.
 Project 2025 has outlined what the next few years will be like in this regard.
 What the majority of the American electorate has reified is its perception of Trump as some kind of Messiah.
 As David French said today in an interview, “we ignore the religious fervor around Donald Trump at our peril”.

 What we now need to brace ourselves is to his promise of retribution and the use of the executive office to act on his grievances: Trump’s own witch hunt, now applied to his enemies.